Dalas121/Heir_2_The_Throne/README.md

  - These are just my thoughts, not necessarily a must-have.
 - Pick out a scenario you're interested in working on.
 Update this document to assign yourself.
 - Work on a script/outline for the scenario.
 Post that here or in the discord for review.
 - Once approved, write the WML itself.
+When finished, make a PR and we'll all give it a try.

 //########################################################